Use of Unlicensed Persons Acting as Scribes

-Compliance with all of the Human Resources (including contracted services if contracted), Information Management and Rights and Responsibilities of the Individual standards including but not limited to:
+Compliance with all of the Human Resources, Information Management, Leadership (contracted services standard)and Rights and Responsibilities of the Individual standards including but not limited to:

 - A job description that recognizes the unlicensed status and clearly defines the qualifications and extent of the responsibilities (HR.01.02.01, HR.01.02.05)